kamilashi/kamilashi.github.io/_posts/2025-05-07-snowpack-simulation.md

 <div style="height: 20px;"></div>

-The external pressure is taken from test objects, called "snow colliders" with a defined mass and is calculated from the snow surface area that they collide with.
+The external pressure is introduced through objects referred to as snow colliders, which are defined by their mass and volume.
+The pressure they apply is calculated based on the area of the snow surface they intersect.

 <div style="height: 20px;"></div>